Caruso33/git-ci-cd/README.md

 The project path must point to the directory where you store your projects (e.g. /Users/pi/Projects).

-The Raspberry Pi will also need a way to be accessible from the internet, this can be down with port-forwarding, ngrok or localtunnel.
+The server will also need a way to be accessible from the internet, this can be down with port-forwarding, ngrok or localtunnel.

 ## Usage